 - Talk to a healthcare professional when your symptoms are severe and do not respond to any home remedies.
 They will be able to point out a cause and recommend further treatment.

 - Depending on how severe your symptoms are, the doctor will prescribe antihistamine creams, steroid pills, or immunosuppressive agents.

-- Contact dermatitis is a reaction on the skin that causes redness, itching, irritation on contact with certain substances.
+- Contact dermatitis is a reaction on the skin that causes redness, itching, and irritation on contact with certain substances.
 These substances include certain chemicals, poison ivy, metals, detergents, and cosmetic products.

 - The symptoms include rashes, itching, irritated skin, blisters, and dryness.
 The types of contact dermatitis include allergic, irritant, and phytophotodermatitis.